plishman/TridentineLectionary/README.md

 A Latin Mass liturgical calendar generator

 ## Build
-The program can be built with Visual Studio 2017 or with gcc on Linux using the Make command.
+The program can be built with Visual Studio 2017 on Windows or with gcc on Linux using the Make command.
 A pre-built Windows binary is available in the Debug folder (in the same folder as this Readme file).

 ## Examples
 [Liturgical Year 2018-2019](Debug/2019.csv)